-In The Know is proud to celebrate Black-owned businesses.
-During Black History Month, our team will highlight a new Black-owned business each day.
+In The Know is proud to celebrate National Black Business Month.
+During this month, our team will highlight a wide range of Black-owned brands.
 We encourage you to support today and beyond.

 Sometimes the most comforting meal is one that reminds you of home.
 And sharing a piece of your history through food with the people you love can be extra heartwarming.
 ‘Yemisi Awosan’s, founder of Egunsi Foods, built her whole brand around that idea.

 New York City-based Egunsi Foods (pronounced a-goo-see) makes ready-to-heat soups, sauces and starters.
 Each item is inspired by ‘Yemisi’s Nigerian heritage and the recipes she grew up eating.

 You can eat the soups on the go, hot or cold, and use the sauces to make a delicious breakfast, lunch or dinner.
 (The brand provides recipes on its site.)
 You’ll want to try it all, from the Mushroom Pepper Soup to the Obe Ata Soup (West African tomato soup) to the Ata Din Din Sauce (red pepper sauce).

 ‘Yemisi immigrated to the U.S. as a teenager.
 While away at college, ‘Yemisi began to miss her mother’s Nigerian cooking.
 She started cooking her family’s recipes on her own and shared her dishes with her new friends at school.
 She started hosting dinner parties in her dorm room to introduce friends to West African cuisine and the meals of her childhood.